Link Visiting Swanage

 We also open our (small) premises in Commercial Road, near Chococo, as a Place of Welcome drop-in where people can have a free drink, conversation and support.
 This is Tuesday and Friday mornings 10 – 12.
 Volunteers serve here just one morning a month.

 Every new referral needs a new visitor!
-If you can help us, by visiting or helping at Place of Welcome, please get in touch.
+If you can help us, by visiting or helping at Place of Welcome, please get in touch or use the forms:

 21 Commercial Road